 “A lot of colleges reached out to me,” Darling said.
 “Most of them were by email.
 I probably received 50 emails back from colleges and about 10 calls.”

-Darling delivered a stellar junior season that included medalist honors with his 71 at the Regional Championship.
+Darling delivered a stellar junior season at Notre Dame Academy that included medalist honors with his 71 at the Regional Championship.
 On the 2021 Junior PGA Tour, he placed second at both the Tour Championship (69-73) and the Horseshoe Bay Championship (70).

 ScoutU’s Jon Feyen was originally surprised that Darling didn’t have any offers by his junior year.
 It can be difficult for Wisconsin gofers to get the attention they deserve because of the state’s climate.